CA-APM/ca-apm-mongo-name-formatter/README.md

 # Usage Instructions
 Metrics should appear in the investigator showing the operations and query parameters used between the application and the Mongo server.

-## Metric description
-*Describe the metrics provided by this field pack or link to third party documentation.*

 ## Name Formatter Replacements
 {operation}: will be replaced by the mongo operation (e.g., find, update, remove).
 {query}: will be replaced by a trimmed down version of the query parameter, with only the first level keys of the json object.